turingschool/front-end-curriculum/projects/module-1/hang-in-there.md

   - Commits are atomic and frequent, effectively documenting the evolution/progression of the application.
 Remember, a commit should be one “unit” of work.
   - Commit messages are consistent, descriptive, concise and begin with a verb and capital letter
   - Team uses PRs to screen/verify code before adding it to the main branch
+  - Branches are consistently used for individual features
   - There is no more than a 10% disparity in code contributions between teammates.
 Note: this is checked via the “Insights” and “Contributors” tab in your GitHub repo.
   - README is well formatted and gives good context about the project.
 At minimum, a sufficient README should contain - contributors, technologies used, instructions for running and viewing the project, deploy link (gh-pages), images/GIFs if necessary, future additions, etc. Think about what a user needs to understand and get the full picture of the application.